vS-Graphs: Tightly Coupling Visual SLAM and 3D Scene Graphs Exploiting Hierarchical Scene Understanding: Experimental Results

 \subsubsection{\textbf{Trajectory Estimation Performance}}

-To assess trajectory estimation accuracy, vS-Graphs was benchmarked against established and robust VSLAM systems, including ORB-SLAM 3.0 (baseline) \cite{orbslam3}, ElasticFusion \cite{elasticfusion}, and BAD SLAM \cite{badslam}.
+To assess trajectory estimation accuracy, vS-Graphs was benchmarked against established and robust VSLAM systems, including ORB-SLAM 3.0 (baseline) \cite{orbslam3}, DROID-SLAM \cite{droidslam}, ElasticFusion \cite{elasticfusion}, and BAD SLAM \cite{badslam}.
 Marker-based methods (\textit{e.g.,} \cite{semuco}) were excluded due to their reliance on artificial landmarks and external pose constraints, which limit their applicability in marker-free environments.
-Similarly, neural field-based approaches (such as \cite{niceslam}) were omitted, as they depend on learned scene priors rather than explicit geometric–semantic representations.
-Additionally, vS-Graphs was evaluated with different segmentation backbones (pFCN and YOSO) to study the effect of segmentation quality and efficiency on trajectory robustness.
+Similarly, neural field-based approaches (such as \cite{niceslam}) were omitted because they rely on learned scene priors rather than explicit geometric–semantic representations.
+Additionally, vS-Graphs was evaluated using different segmentation backbones (pFCN and YOSO) to assess the effects of segmentation quality and efficiency on trajectory robustness.

 Table~\ref{tbl_eval} presents the evaluation results, where each system is evaluated over eight runs per sequence, and performance is measured using \acf{ATE} reported in centimeters.
 Accordingly, vS-Graphs variants consistently achieve state-of-the-art performance, ranking first or second in nearly all evaluations across segmentation backbones and module configurations.
-This improvement stems from the additional geometric and semantic constraints imposed by accurately localized building components and structural elements.
+This improvement stems from the additional geometric and semantic constraints imposed by the accurate localization of building components and structural elements.
 When combined with loop closures, these constraints yield even larger gains, \textit{e.g.,} $75.38\%$ for ``\textit{deer-w}'' with the YOSO-based configuration.
 However, rapid motion and noisy depth data can negatively affect performance (\textit{e.g.,} ``\textit{SR01}'', BC-only).
+DROID-SLAM performs better in rapid-motion scenarios (TUM-RGBD instances), but at the cost of substantially higher GPU memory usage and limited real-time capability.
 Another notable observation is that incorporating room entities further improves trajectory accuracy, particularly when room–wall constraints are enforced.
 This effect is most evident in looped (``\textit{deer-w}'') and multi-room environments (``\textit{MR01}''), where maintaining geometric consistency is crucial, reducing ATE by $13.82\%$ and $15.22\%$ w.r.t. the baseline.
 It can be seen that the choice of panoptic backbone (YOSO or pFCN) has only a marginal effect on the trajectory accuracy of vS-Graphs, with higher segmentation quality naturally yielding more precise structural mapping.

 It should be noted that a primary challenge shared by all tested VSLAMs arises in low-texture scenes (\textit{e.g.,} corridors with uniformly painted walls), negatively impacting feature-matching and tracking procedures.
 In vS-Graphs, this can affect pose estimation and localization of building components and propagate the error through the structural element recognition stage.
 Additionally, treating building components as planar surfaces might limit the framework's applicability in environments with irregular geometries (\textit{e.g.,} curved walls).
 Furthermore, overly or loosely permissive association thresholds can degrade building component identification performance, making careful threshold selection crucial.